|

 cities would drive all men into crime or drugs or psychoanalysis " (Desert Solitaire 129).

-Photography is a meditative, solitary quest that satisfies my unexplainable drive (affliction?) to create unique
+Photography is a contemplative quest that fuels my fascination for discovery and satisfies my unexplainable drive (affliction?) to

 "the circle" for me, and I hope my audience finds solace and gains an appreciation and reverence for natural landscapes.